Overview of Executive Compensation system

 Index Coefficient Evaluation method

-7) Restricted Share-based Compensation (Long-term Incentive)
+7) Restricted share-based compensation (Long-term incentives)

 The Company grants, every year in principle, shares with transfer restriction until the time immediately after resignation or retirement of a Director.
 The objective of the system is to give incentives to sustainably increase the value of the Company and to promote sharing the same value between shareholders and Directors for as long as possible by having the restricted shares.
-The total number of the ordinary shares of the Company to be issued or disposed of is 240 thousand shares or less per year (if a share split of the Company’s ordinary shares (including a gratis allotment of the Company’s ordinary shares) or a share consolidation occurs, or if there is any other reason that requires adjustment of the total number, the Company will adjust the number in a reasonable range as necessary according to the split or consolidation ratio.).
+The total number of the ordinary shares of the Company to be issued or disposed of is 240 thousand shares or less per year (if a share split of the Company’s ordinary shares (including a gratis allotment of the Company’s ordinary shares) or a share consolidation occurs, or if there is any other reason that requires adjustment of the total number, Daiichi Sankyo will adjust the number in a reasonable range as necessary according to the split or consolidation ratio.).

 When delivering the Company’s ordinary shares, a restricted share allotment agreement will be concluded between the Company and each Director, and Directors shall not freely transfer, set security interests or otherwise dispose of the Company’s ordinary shares allotted under the allotment agreement for a certain period of time specified in the allotment agreement.